-The Bermuda and Phoenix Petrels are species whose primary threats are land-based, and there is no evidence of at-sea threats affecting them, unlike all the ACAP-listed and other candidate species.
-Their consideration for listing within ACAP might thus be given a low priority, despite their relatively high scores.
+The Bermuda and Phoenix Petrels are species whose primary threats are land-based, and there is no evidence of at-sea threats affecting them, unlike all the currently listed ACAP species, as well as most of the other high-scoring species.
+Their consideration for listing within ACAP might thus be given a low priority.